Dynamique réactionnelle des enzymes rédox multicentres, cinétique électrochimique

 How can I cut out data points from a dataset ?

-that removes data point that satisfy a condition.
-For instance, to
+Another completely different approach is the use of strip-if, that removes data point that satisfy a condition.
+For instance, to remove all data points with negative values of y from a dataset, try:

 QSoas> strip-if y<0

-Bugs, updates
+Bugs, support

 I believe I found a bug, can I report it ?
-Can I get my money back?

 The best way to report a bug is to signal it on the github tracker.

-This file was written by Vincent Fourmond, and is copyright (c) 2014-2020 by CNRS/AMU.
+This file was written by Vincent Fourmond, and is copyright (c) 2014-2023 by CNRS/AMU.